Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: Power Spectra of NGC 628 at microns, microns and microns

 Now we consider the $7.7\mu$m, $10\mu$m, and $21\mu$m images of NGC 628 taken with the F770W, F1000W, and F2100W filters as part of the FEAST and PHANGS-JWST programs.
 The pixel scales are still $0.08^{\prime\prime}$, but the nominal FWHM of the PSF is larger for longer wavelengths.
 For $7.7\mu$m, it is $0.269^{\prime\prime}$ or 3.36 pixels (12.8 pc), for $10\mu$m is it $0.328^{\prime\prime}$ or 4.1 pixels (15.6 pc), and for $21\mu$m, it is $0.674^{\prime\prime}$ or 8.425 pixels (32.1 pc, see Table 1).

-Images for $7.7\mu$m and $10\mu$m with sample scan lines are in Figures \ref{fig:628_770_image} and \ref{fig:628_1000_image} in the Appendix, and 50-PS averages at these wavelengths are in the Appendix Figures \ref{fig:ps628_770_all} and \ref{fig:628_1000_all}.
-The slopes on scales larger than 200 pc (Table 2), and the mean intensities and rms values are in Figures \ref{fig:slope628_770} and \ref{fig:slope628_1000}, respectively.
+Images for $7.7\mu$m and $10\mu$m with sample scan lines are in Figures \ref{fig:628_770_image} and \ref{fig:628_1000_image}, and 50-PS averages at these wavelengths are in Figures \ref{fig:ps628_770_all} and \ref{fig:628_1000_all}.
+The slopes on scales larger than 200 pc are in Table \ref{table:results}, and the mean intensities and rms values are in Figures \ref{fig:slope628_770} and \ref{fig:slope628_1000}, respectively.
 The intensity spikes are not as high at $7.7\mu$m as at $5.6\mu$m, and the large-scale PS slopes are not as close to zero for the highest intensity spikes.
 Neither is there a significant influence by the exponential disk in steepening the slope in the central region of the galaxy.
 On the other hand, there are a few strong spikes in the $10\mu$m image and one slope value close to zero at average-PS number 53 (lower panel on the right).
 There is also more evidence for the exponential disk in the 10$\mu$m PS going near the galaxy center.

 The $21\mu$m intensity is more spiked with bright sources than any of the others.
-Figure \ref{fig:628_21_image} shows the scan directions on the $21\mu$m image.
-The image looks significantly different than the $5.6\mu$m image in Figure \ref{fig:628image} because of the relatively brighter spiral arms, spurs and star-forming regions at $21\mu$m.
-These differences are also reflected in the 50-PS average slopes in Figure \ref{fig:slope628_2100}, which are generally closer to zero than at shorter wavelengths, and in the relatively high rms values compared to the average intensities in the top panel.
-All of the 50-PS averages are in Appendix figure \ref{fig:ps628_2100_all}.
+Fig.~\ref{fig:628_21_image} shows the scan directions on the $21\mu$m image.
+The image looks significantly different than the $5.6\mu$m image in Fig.~\ref{fig:628image} because of the relatively brighter spiral arms, spurs and star-forming regions at $21\mu$m.
+These differences are also reflected in the 50-PS average slopes in Fig.~\ref{fig:slope628_2100}, which are generally closer to zero than at shorter wavelengths, and in the relatively high rms values compared to the average intensities in the top panel.
+All of the 50-PS averages are Fig.~\ref{fig:ps628_2100_all}.
 Corresponding to the intensity spikes, there are many flat PS with steep drops into the PSF depression.

 Comparing all of the 50-PS averages for NGC 628, there is a general trend toward flatter slopes on large scales for longer observed wavelengths, with slope averages (Table 2) varying as $-0.83\pm0.31$, $-0.86\pm0.26$, $-0.80\pm0.25$, and $-0.63\pm0.34$ for $5.6\mu$m, $7.7\mu$m, $10\mu$m and $21\mu$m, respectively.
 There is also an obvious extension of the PSF toward larger scales with longer wavelengths, even reaching the likely disk thickness close to $\sim100$ pc at $21\mu$m.
 Nevertheless, there is no indication of a systematic thickness kink in these PS averages: most of the structure seems to come from discrete sources.
 There are a few 50-PS averages that have slight PS kinks at $\sim200$ pc, but mostly the PS is curved in this range, rather than kinked.
 We comment on a possible origin for the $-0.6$ to $-0.9$ slopes at large scales in Section \ref{sect:discussion}.